 Recessed lighting isn't just for paving, walls, or ceilings – it can be used in decking too.
 Take this stylish pool space, for instance, where the series of lights guides guests safely around the walkway.

 We mentioned underwater pond lights above, and here's a beautiful example of them in use.
-A waterfall is always a lovely feature, so it seems a shame to let it sink into the shadows when night comes around.
+Pond ideas with waterfalls always make a lovely feature, so it seems a shame to let one sink into the shadows when night comes around.
 After all, what could make a more elegant backdrop when enjoying alfresco evening drinks?

 This beautiful lighting scheme is at the winter Glow event at RHS Garden Wisley.
 It uses a spectrum of colors to create a show-stopping, other-worldly scene.
 And if you've got a larger garden and well-established trees with relatively open canopies, there's nothing stopping you from trying it at home.